Plan Review Process

 - The occupancy classification of any affected building or structure

-- Where applicable, a statement of special inspections prepared in accordance with the provisions of the Uniform Code; and at least 3 set[s] of construction documents (drawings and/or specifications) that define the scope of the proposed work
+- Where applicable, a statement of special inspections prepared in accordance with the provisions of the Uniform Code, a copy of the property survey, and construction documents (drawings and/or specifications) that define the scope of the proposed work

 For more complex projects, the permit process as described will occur.